 How to Knit a Swatch & Calculate Gauge

 Swatching and calculating gauge is ESSENTIAL to make sure your garment fits!
-Swatching is also a great way to test yarns to make sure they will produce a fabric suitable for the garment, and to practice pattern stitches used in the pattern.
+It is also a great way to:

 Make a swatch that is at least 6” square, including the border.
 THIS IS NOT A WASTE OF TIME OR YARN!

-Most patterns use stockinette stitch for gauge measurements, but if your pattern uses a different stitch make your swatch in the stitch specified in the pattern.
+Most patterns use stockinette stitch for gauge measurements.
+If your pattern uses a different stitch, then make your swatch with the stitch specified in the pattern.

 You will get an much more accurate measurement over 4″ than over a smaller space.
-This is critical since a 1/4 stitch difference in your gauge can result in a garment that doesn’t fit, and it’s difficult to recognize a small difference like that if you are only measuring 1″.
+This is critical since a 1/4 stitch difference in your gauge can result in a garment that doesn’t fit.
+Fractional stitches matter and it’s difficult to recognize a small difference like that if you are only measuring 1″.

-It’s a good idea to cast on at least 12 stitches more than the number of stitches called for in the pattern gauge.
-Six stitches will be in the border and you want extra stitches in the measuring area so your measurements aren’t skewed by the border stitches.
+It’s a good idea to cast on at least 12 stitches more than the number of stitches in the 4″ pattern gauge.
+Six stitches will be in the border.
+And you want extra stitches in the measuring area so your measurements aren’t skewed by the border stitches.
 The garter stitch border will have a different gauge than the stockinette center, and the size of stitches close to the border can be distorted by the border.

 Cast on the number of stitches specified in the pattern gauge plus 12, using the cast on specified in the pattern.
 If it does not specify a particular cast on, use whatever cast on you prefer.
 (Swatches are a good place to practice new cast ons.)